adbc-drivers/docs.adbc-drivers.org/drivers/bigquery/index.md

 [^6]: BigQuery's timestamp is effectively an Instant; use DATETIME for naive timestamps

+[^7]: arrow-go does not support writing binary view to Parquet

+[^8]: BigQuery does not support NULL lists; it will instead return an empty list

+[^9]: BigQuery does not support NULL list elements; it will instead raise an error

+[^10]: See the BigQuery documentation for the [ARRAY type](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types#array_type)

+[^11]: arrow-go does not support writing string view to Parquet

-[^7]: This is broken on Google's side, as BigQuery doesn't properly parse Parquet types.
+[^12]: This is broken on Google's side, as BigQuery doesn't properly parse Parquet types.
 See https://github.com/googleapis/google-cloud-python/issues/6542.

 [bigquery]: https://cloud.google.com/bigquery/